 For more information, visit bluewillowtucson.com.

-Home of the famous Cast Iron Baked Eggs, Hotel Congress features a balanced brunch menu with custom omelets, daily-changing quiches, and more.
+Home of the famous, award-winning Cast Iron Baked Eggs, Hotel Congress features a balanced brunch menu with custom omelets, daily-changing quiches, and more.
 Try not to get too distracted by the mesmerizing rotating dessert case.

 For more information visit hotelcongress.com.

-Since 1992, Ghini’s has served as an intimate neighborhood cafe with a pet-friendly patio and owner-chef Coralie Satta (a.k.a.
-Ghini) usually on site.
+Since 1992, Ghini's has served as an intimate neighborhood cafe with a pet-friendly patio.
+Owner-chef Coralie Satta (a.k.a.
+Ghini) is usually on site.
 The Eggs Provencal is the most famous dish but do try the Croque Madame and Roasted Garlic & Brie Omelette.
-Stop by La Baguette Bakery next door — run by Ghini’s father — for dessert or something to-go.
+Stop by La Baguette Bakery next door.
+Operated by by Ghini's father, the small bakery is great for dessert or something to-go.

 For more information, visit ghiniscafe.com.

 While Nook offers an eclectic range of brunch options with a touch of Hawaiian influence, it's hard to say no to their hanger steak options.
 Grab a seat outside if you can — their updated urban patio and small garden is fabulous.